Roadmap

 Section titled “See also”- Changelog — what actually shipped

-- Contributing — how to help prioritize
+- Contributing — how to help close items above

 - Release Process — how versions are cut